flemosr/envoy-types/README.md

 # Envoy Types

-Collection of protobuf types to work with the [Envoy Proxy] through Rust services.
+Collection of protobuf types and other assets to work with the [Envoy Proxy] through Rust services.

 Among other use cases, this crate can be used to implement an [Envoy External Authorization] (ExtAuthz) gRPC Server written in Rust.